-- 1. Nonconforming Uses of a Structure.
+- Nonconforming Uses of a Structure.
 When a nonconforming use of a structure, or structure and land in combination, is discontinued or abandoned for twelve (12) consecutive months without a present intention to reinstate the nonconforming use, the structure (or structure and land in combination) shall not thereafter be used except in conformance with the provisions of the district in which it is located. - 2.
 Nonconforming Uses of Open Land.
-If any nonconforming use of open land ceases for any reason for a period of more than one hundred eighty (180) days, any subsequent use of such land shall conform to the provisions set forth of the district in which it is located. - 3.
-Seasonal Uses.
+If any nonconforming use of open land ceases for any reason for a period of more than one hundred eighty (180) days, any subsequent use of such land shall conform to the provisions set forth of the district in which it is located. - Seasonal Uses.
 In applying this sub-section to seasonal uses, the time during the off-season shall not be counted. - D. Purchase or Condemnation.
-In order to accomplish the elimination of nonconforming uses and structures which constitute a nuisance or are detrimental to the public health, safety and welfare, Union Township may acquire, by purchase, condemnation or otherwise, private property for the purpose of removal of nonconforming uses pursuant to Section 208(3) of Public Act 110 of 2006, as amended. - E. Recording of Nonconforming Uses and Structures.
+In order to accomplish the elimination of nonconforming uses and structures which constitute a nuisance or are detrimental to the public health, safety and welfare, Union Township may

+- acquire, by purchase, condemnation or otherwise, private property for the purpose of removal of nonconforming uses pursuant to Section 208(3) of Public Act 110 of 2006, as amended. - E. Recording of Nonconforming Uses and Structures.
 The Zoning Administrator shall be responsible for maintaining records of nonconforming uses and structures as accurately as is feasible, and for determining legal nonconforming uses and structures in existence on the effective date of this Ordinance.
 Failure on the part of a property owner to provide the Zoning Administrator with necessary information to determine legal nonconforming status may result in denial of required or requested permits. - F. Establishment of a Conforming Use or Structure.
 In the event that a nonconforming principal use or structure is superseded by a conforming principal use or structure on a site, the nonconforming use or structure shall be immediately and permanently removed from the site. - G. Change of Tenancy or Ownership.
 In the event there is a change in tenancy, ownership, or management, an existing nonconforming use or structure shall be allowed to continue provided there is no change in the nature or character of such nonconformity. - H. Variances.
-Any building, structure, lot or site for which a variance has been granted as provided in this Ordinance shall not be deemed a nonconformity. - I. Unlawful Nonconformities.
+Any building, structure, lot or site for which a variance has been granted as provided in this Ordinance shall not be deemed a nonconformity. - Unlawful Nonconformities.
 No nonconformity shall be permitted to continue in existence if it was unlawful at the time it was established. - J. Nonconforming Single-Family Uses.
-Notwithstanding the limitations outlined in Section 12, any structure used for single family residential purposes and maintained as a nonconforming use may be enlarged or replaced with a similar structure of a larger size, so long as the enlargement or replacement does not create new nonconformities or increase the extent of existing nonconformities with respect to such matters as setback and parking requirements. - K. Substitution.
+See Section 12.6 (Nonconforming Single-Family Dwellings). - K. Substitution.
 A nonconforming use may be changed to another nonconforming use upon approval of the Zoning Board of Appeals provided that no structural alterations are required to accommodate the new nonconforming use, and that the proposed use is equally or more appropriate in the district than the existing nonconformity.
 In permitting such a change, the Zoning Board of Appeals may require conditions to accomplish the purposes of this Ordinance. - L. Change of Location.
 Should a nonconforming structure be moved to another parcel or to another location on the same parcel for any reason whatsoever, it shall thereafter conform to the regulations for the district in which it is located after it is moved.